alecbcs/logsearch/README.md

 ## Timeframes:
 This program has been designed with the hopes of give a nearly natural language experience which means you can use the phrase "2 days ago" to get the begining search date to two days before the current day.
 **Note: last week defaults to searching only the entry for 7 days ago.
-In order to search all the records for the last week you will need to use one of the special words**
+In order to search all the records for the last week you will need to use one of the special words.**

-#### Special words:
+### Special words:
 Using the words `"since" or "in"` will set the time frame end date to the current day.

 ### Examples of Valid Commands: